-Editorial Assistant Resume Examples and Tips
+Editorial Assistant Resume Examples & Tips

 Editorial assistants must be proficient at both editorial and administrative work, as they are required to supervise and manage freelance writers, as well as proofread, edit and write articles.